Why is having an Employee Recognition Program is Important?

-To make your program a success, it's critical to have a successful launch.
+To make your employee recognition program a success, it's critical to have a successful launch.
 Make sure all stakeholders are aware of the program, its objectives, what is expected of them, and why their participation will be beneficial for them.
 Your program will not achieve the desired results if your employees are unsure how to participate.

 Anticipate objections from each stakeholder (other leaders, managers, financial team etc.).
-Everyone will have different concerns about the program, so be sure you have a solid response to each objection, and lean on your Team of Champions to communicate benefits.
+Everyone will have different concerns about the employee recognition program, so be sure you have a solid response to each objection, and lean on your Team of Champions to communicate benefits.

 6 Measure the Results

 Finally, your employee rewards and recognition program must be measurable.
 To understand the effects of your program, you need a way to measure two main areas: